 After increasing the client_max_body_size setting and restarting Nginx, you should be able to upload larger images to your WordPress website or blog without encountering the “server cannot process image” error.

-• Update the upload_max_filesize setting in PHP.
+upload_max_filesizesetting in PHP.
 This setting specifies the maximum size of a file that can be uploaded to your server.
-If you are trying to upload an image that is larger than this size, you may receive the “server cannot process image” error.
-To fix this, you can increase the upload_max_filesize setting in your PHP configuration.
-This is typically located at /etc/php/php.ini or /etc/php/8.2/fpm/php.ini on a Linux server.
-Find the upload_max_filesize setting and increase it to a larger value, then save the file and restart your web server.
+If you are trying to upload an image that is larger than this size, you might receive the “server cannot process image” error.
+To fix this, you can increase theupload_max_filesizesetting in your PHP configuration.
+This is typically located at/etc/php/php.inior/etc/php/8.2/fpm/php.inion a Linux server.
+Find theupload_max_filesizesetting and increase it to a larger value, then save the file and restart your web server. - Reduce the size of the image you’re trying to upload.
+The suggested maximum size for images in WordPress is 2560 pixels.
+If your image is larger than this, you’ll need to resize it before uploading.
+You can use a free image editing tool like GIMP or Adobe Photoshop to resize your image.

-• Check your server’s resource usage.
+- Check your server’s resource usage.
 If the server is busy or has a high load, it may not have enough resources available to process your image.
 You can check your server’s resource usage by contacting your web host or using a tool like top.
-If the server’s resources are maxed out, you may need to upgrade to a more powerful hosting plan or consider moving to a different web host.
+If the server’s resources are maxed out, you might need to upgrade to a more powerful hosting plan or consider moving to a different web host.